Orthogonal calibration via posterior projections with applications to the Schwarzschild model: Introduction

-Parallel to the widening \remove[ab]{of the} applications of statistical calibration methods, substantial effort has also been dedicated to the development of more robust calibration methods within the statistics community, especially after the seminal work of \cite{kennedy2001bayesian}.
-In their work, the authors proposed a framework that simultaneously models the \change[ab]{observed data of}{data observed from} a physical process and data generated from computer code implementations of mathematical models \change[ab]{of}{emulating} the physical process.
-The fundamental contribution of their work was to include a discrepancy/bias function in their model, which the authors interpreted as a unknown function that captures the inability of the mathematical model to explain variations in the observed data.
+In their seminal work \cite{kennedy2001bayesian}, the authors proposed a framework that simultaneously models the \change[ab]{observed data of}{data observed from} a physical process and data generated from computer code implementations of mathematical models \change[ab]{of}{emulating} the physical process.
+The fundamental contribution of their work was to include a discrepancy/bias function in their model, which the authors interpreted as an unknown function that captures the inability of the mathematical model to explain variations in the observed data.
 A Bayesian nonparametric regression approach based on Gaussian processes \citep{Rasmussen:2005:GPM:1162254} was then used to model the unknown bias function as well as the computer code \change[ab]{that simulates}{simulating} the physical process.
-This enabled fast {\it emulation} of the computer code simulators and produced rapid estimates of input parameters of the computer code that best approximated the observed data.
-Since then several authors have proposed statistical methods for computer code calibration. \cite{higdon2008computer} developed a basis vector approach to calibration when the computer code output is very high-dimensional using principal components; \cite{bayarri2007framework} proposed a general framework for Bayesian calibration where a modular Bayes approach was advocated to overcome significant computational and inferential challenges \change[ab]{for a full}{associated with a fully} Bayesian analysis of calibration problems; \cite{chakraborty2013spline} modeled the computer code using multivariate adaptive regression splines \citep{friedman1991multivariate, denison1998bayesian} to avoid overfitting the computer model; \cite{pratola2016bayesian} proposed to model the bias and computer model using Bayesian additive regression trees (BART; \cite{chipman2010bart}) which has gained immense popularity in the machine learning community recently. \cite{tuo2015efficient, tuo2016theoretical} studied the general calibration model of \cite{kennedy2001bayesian} from a theoretical point-of-view and showed that the calibration parameters are not identifiable. \note[ab]{\cred ** Is this all they did?
-We should add if they suggested a remedy, like the next line.
-Also, this was one giant line; I have added some stops to break it into multiple lines. -- AB(1/19).} \add[ac]{As a remedy, \cite{tuo2015efficient} } defined the calibration parameter as the point in the input parameter space that minimizes the $L^2$ loss function between the physical process and the computer code. \add[ac]{\cite{plumlee2017bayesian} extended it to more general losses} and then proposed a modified covariance function for Gaussian process priors used for the bias function; \cite{xie2021bayesian} treated the calibration parameter as a functional of the bias function and used a projected Bayesian approach to avoid identifiability issues.
+This enabled fast {\it emulation} of the computer code simulators and produced rapid estimates of input parameters of the computer code (called calibration parameters) that best approximated the observed data.
+Since then several authors have proposed statistical methods for computer code calibration; see for example \cite{higdon2008computer, bayarri2007computer, chakraborty2013spline, pratola2016bayesian} among others.